owsas/typescript-module-template/README.md

 # Typescript module template

-A typescript boilerplate to publish modules to npm
+A typescript boilerplate to publish modules to npm.
+Also available as a `yeoman` generator, here: https://github.com/owsas/generator-typescript-module

 ## Dev mode